12VAC30-50-165. Durable medical equipment

 product is available through WIC, the Special Supplemental Nutrition Program

-supporting verifiable documentation on file for DMAS' post payment review
+verifiable documentation on file for DMAS' post payment review purposes.
+DME

-purposes.
-DME providers shall not create or revise CMNs or supporting
+providers shall not create or revise CMNs or supporting documentation for this

-documentation for this service after the initiation of the post payment review
+service after the initiation of the post payment review process.
+Licensed

-process.
-Licensed practitioners shall not complete or sign and date CMNs once
+practitioners shall not complete or sign and date CMNs once the post payment

 when the enteral nutrition products have not been ordered on the CMN.